Skip to main content

 The MV13 Series cameras have a button to engage the locking mechanism.
 Press the button while aligning the MV13 series to the base plate.

-Observe the status LED on the left side of the camera lens assembly and ensure the camera is connected via Ethernet (solid green) or WiFi (solid blue).
-An MV must first be provisioned over a wired Ethernet connection before it can be deployed wirelessly.
-See the setup guide here for information on how to connect via WiFi.
+Check the status LED on the left side of the camera lens.
+Make sure the camera is connected via Ethernet (solid green) or WiFi (solid blue).
+You must first set up the MV camera using a wired Ethernet connection before using it wirelessly.
+Refer to the setup guide for WiFi connection instructions.

 MV13 LED Status Indicator